Do the billing and claim requirements from the Centers for Medicare and Medicaid Services (CMS) confuse or scare you?

 While your EHR may provide certain capabilities to help in this regard, many practices find them to be clunky, unintuitive, and sometimes prone to errors in assigning codes properly.

-For CPT codes, good care management software will automatically assign the proper CPT code depending on the type of treatment and amount of time logged.
+For CPT codes, good care coordination software will automatically assign the proper CPT code depending on the type of treatment and the amount of time logged.

 For ICD-10 codes, look for software that includes easily searchable lists that are tailored to whichever CMS program you’re managing.